 - 1 tablespoon rice vinegar

-- Heat the sesame oil in a wok over medium heat.
+- Heat the olive oil in a wok over medium-high heat.
 Add the bell peppers, onion, garlic, snow peas, and jalapeno.
-Cook for approximately 5 minutes until they soften, stirring frequently.
+Cook for approximately 4-5 minutes until they soften, stirring and flipping constantly.

-- Divide the cooked rice between three bowls or meal prep containers.
+- Divide the cooked rice between the serving bowls.
 Top with the stir fry.
-Garnish with the remaining ¼-cup cilantro.
+Garnish with fresh cilantro.